DerNait/command-line-clue/game/notebook.md

 Clue #1:
 While making their rounds, The Police Officer noticed the pond door was slightly ajar.

+Observations:
+The pond was empty.

+Clue #2:
+Check the classrooms in the school

 Location of the crime is still unknown - the room must have been empty when it happened...